xtralifecloud/xtralife-easy/readme.md

 Finally, run `docker-compose up -d`.

-(Tip: `-d` runs everythig in the backgroud.
+(Tip: `-d` runs everything in the background.
 You can also try without it.)

 ## Some more details